YouTube offers creators new ways to make a buck (and do some good)

 YouTube Giving allows creators to add a donation button to their channel, with 100% of funds going to charities selected by the creator from a list of approved organizations.

 How many people are living the dream of making a living by making YouTube videos?
-Mohan told me that the number earning five to six figures a year from all monetization options, including advertising, grew 40% year over year.
+Mohan told me that the number earning five to six figures a year from all monetization options, including advertising, grew 40% year-over-year.
 However, the company does not disclose hard numbers relating to the quantity of creators who make that much.

 Many YouTube creators use alternative methods, such as Patreon, to get paid by folks who love their work.
 But according to Mohan, creators’ desire for new ways to make money right on YouTube runs high.
 “They know that their most passionate, most engaged fans are their YouTube followers and their YouYube audience,” he says.
 “And so that really is always the hub of everything that they do.”